Consensys/doctools.template-site/docs/contribute/index.md

 1. After your PR is validated, all checks have passed, and your branch has no conflicts with the target branch, you can merge your PR.
+    You can delete the topic branch after merging your PR.

 !!! tip